One of the perks of traveling by RV is that we carry our home along with us.

 The state of Kentucky does not offer annual state park passes, but they do offer several camping discounts, including military, senior and AAA discounts.

 The state of Louisiana offers annual state park passes for $80.
 Active military and seniors receive a 50 percent discount on day use entry fees, and anyone who currently holds a National Park annual pass (America the Beautiful pass) can receive a 50 percent discount on overnight fees if their home state park system honors the America the Beautiful pass discount for overnight stays.
+Update as of 11/30/19: Louisiana now offers a 50% discount to seniors, resident or not, 62 and older when using the code 62PLUS to make a campground reservation.

 The state of Maryland offers a State Park Pass to residents for $75 and non-residents for $100.
 The pass allows access to all state parks and gives its users a 10 percent discount on park concessions and boat rentals.